finos/legend-sdlc/docs/re-architecture.md

 **Stable interfaces — evolve additively, deprecation cycles only:**

 - **`legend-sdlc-model`** and **`legend-sdlc-entity-serialization`** (L0).
-Already in non-server packages; they do not move.
-New configuration accessors (config-options seam S1) arrive as `default` methods.
+Already in non-server packages; they do not move, and `legend-sdlc-model` takes on no new dependencies.
+New configuration accessors (config-options seam S1) arrive as `default` methods, together with their persistence.
 - **The Maven plugins** — `legend-sdlc-entity-maven-plugin`, the `legend-sdlc-generation-*-maven-plugin` family,
   `legend-sdlc-test-generation-maven-plugin`, `legend-sdlc-version-package-maven-plugin`